ChrisTechs/PitHelper/README.md

 * **Player Highlighting:** Tints friends as green and enemies as red if configured to do so.
 Tint players with chain and iron armor as pink if configured to do so.

-* **Auto Spawn & Death Handling:** QoL features like: Blocks player movement for X seconds after death and keybind toggle auto /spawn which auto enters /spawn as soon as your cooldown expires.
-Beware auto /spawn is use at own risk as it might be seen as macroing although it is functionally the same as using a keybind to send /spawn combined with a /spawn cooldown countdown.
+* **Auto Spawn & Death Handling:** QoL features like: Blocks player movement for X seconds after death and keybind toggle auto /spawn which auto enters /spawn as soon as your /spawn cooldown expires. **Beware this feature is use at own risk even though it does not strictly go against [Hypixel Allowed Modifications](https://support.hypixel.net/hc/en-us/articles/6472550754962-Hypixel-Allowed-Modifications) as it does not automatically send commands without human input.**
+It is functionally the same as using a keybind to send /spawn combined with a /spawn cooldown countdown.

 * **Lobby Tracking:** Keeps track of the current Hypixel server and lobby states.
 If configured sends a stats breakdown of the current lobby including prestige average and prestige breakdowns.